zhenglong1603/tp/docs/DeveloperGuide.md

 ---

-**Use Case: View Medical Report**
+**Use Case: View Patient details**
 **MSS**
-1. User requests to view a patient’s medical report by NRIC.
+1. User requests to view a patient’s details by clicking on the list of patients.
-2. System validates the NRIC.
-3. System retrieves the medical report.
+3. System retrieves the patient details.
+4. System displays the details (name, age, contact, address).
-4. System displays the report (allergies, illnesses, surgeries, immunizations).
+5. System displays the medical report (allergies, illnesses, surgeries, immunizations).

-**Extensions**
-- 2a.
-Missing NRIC → System returns "Error: Patient NRIC is missing."
-- 2b.
-Invalid NRIC format → System returns "Error: NRIC must be valid."
-- 3a.
-No medical report found → System returns "Error: No medical report found for NRIC <NRIC>."
+6. System displays the medicine usage records (name, dosage, start date, end date).
+7. System displays the appointments (doctor NRIC, description, time).
+8.
 **Use case ends.**

 ---

-**Use Case: View Patient Records**
+**Use Case: View Appointments on Date**
 **MSS**
-1. User requests to view a patient’s details by NRIC.
+1. User requests to view appointments for a date.
-2. System validates the NRIC.
+2. System validates the date.
-3. System retrieves and displays the patient’s records (name, age, contact, address).
+3. System retrieves and displays all appointments on the date.

 **Extensions**
 - 2a.
-Missing NRIC → System returns "Error: NRIC is required."
+Missing DATE → System returns "Error: DATE is required."
 - 3a.
-No matching record → System returns "Error: Patient not found."

-**Use case ends.**

----

-**Use Case: View Appointments**
-**MSS**
-1. User requests to view appointments for a patient by NRIC.
-2. System validates the NRIC.
-3. System retrieves and displays all appointments (doctor NRIC, description, time).

-**Extensions**
-- 2a.
-Missing NRIC → System returns "Error: NRIC is required."
-- 3a.
-No appointments → System returns "Info: No appointments found for NRIC <NRIC>."
+No appointments → System returns "Info: No appointments found for DATE <DATE>."

 **Use case ends.**